When the topic of Chinese metaphysics is discussed, people often talk about feng shui, face reading, bazi, and maybe palmistry.

 It can also be used when someone is seeking guidance on what to do.

-Qi men dun jia (奇門遁甲) for example, is a divination method that was used for strategic military decisions.
-Da liu ren (大六壬) and Taiyi shen shu (太乙) are the two other divination arts that are highly revered by the Chinese.
+Qi men dun jia (奇門遁甲) for example, is a divination method that was often used for strategic military decisions.
+Da liu ren (大六壬) and Taiyi shen shu (太乙) are the two other divination arts that are highly revered by the Chinese, with the former often said to be the highest level of divination study.

 The I-Ching is also commonly used when a person is seeking answers to life questions.